Song812ads/WebHandGesture/README.md

 The model is based on MediaPipe api which provides way to catch if the hands is exist on frame and extract the position of nodes which will be use to predict after CNN model.
 ![alt text](anh/image-1.png)

 The model I use is in model directory.
 It includes 2 file training model with Neural Network and Transformer.
-Otherwise, it include pdf about concept I use in this model.
+I have pdf about this 2 model in model/ directory.

-After training model, I used tensorflowjs to convert the model weight and parameter in .h5 file to .json file, and then loaded it to my React app as well the cdn of mediapipe to define nodes.
+After training model, I quantize it using tflite tool then I can use less resource (download tflite not full tensorflow) to host backend

 Otherwise, I used some api of React like useRef and WebcamRef to sendFrame when if something change on the frame, used canvas to draw the landmark and box of hand and basic html and react bootstrap to decorate the page.